TheOnlyTails/zephyr-lang/docs/guide/literals.md

 ### Text

-There are 2 ways to handle text in Aura; There's characters, which are a single [unicode codepoint](https://en.wikipedia.org/wiki/Code_point), and strings, which are lists of characters.
+There are 2 ways to handle text in Zephyr; There's characters, which are a single [unicode codepoint](https://en.wikipedia.org/wiki/Code_point), and strings, which are lists of characters.
 Character literals may only contain a single character, otherwise a compile-time error is thrown.